 Due to methodological differences, median wages (or earnings) cannot be reliably compared across countries outside Europe, as the Structure of Earnings Survey (SES), conducted only in Europe, provides internationally comparable median wage data.
 Instead, average annual wages per employee in full-time-equivalent unit (hereafter referred to as average wages, or AW) are used.
 These are calculated from national accounts statistics by dividing total wages and salaries by the number of employees and converting the result into full-time equivalent terms.
 To perform this conversion, wages and salaries per employee are multiplied by the ratio of average usual weekly hours worked by full-time dependent employees in their main jobs to average usual weekly hours worked by all dependent employees in their main jobs.
 Full-time employment is defined as usual weekly working hours of 30 or more per week in the main job.

-More precisely, employee material welfare is measured as the net income of an average-wage, non-elderly single adult without children, calculated using the OECD tax-benefit model and adjusted for social transfers in kind from general government on a per-capita basis.
+More precisely, employee material welfare is measured as the net income of an average-wage, non-elderly single adult without children, calculated using the OECD tax-benefit model and adjusted for social transfers in kind from government on a per-capita basis.
 This value is converted to US dollars using current purchasing power parities (PPPs) for actual individual consumption (AIC).
 This approach presents a different perspective from that of the household-based analysis.

 Figure 1